gauravchaudhari7165/HPC-Stack-A-Scalable-Slurm-based-HPC-solution-with-GPU-support-on-cloud-and-on-premises-Machine./README.md

-# Cloud-Based-HPC-Cluster-Using-Slurm-Docker-Containerization
+# Cloud-Based-HPC-Cluster-Using-Slurm-Docker-Containerization.

-## Project Synopsis: HPC Stack Cloud-Based HPC Cluster
+## Project Synopsis: HPC Stack Cloud-Based HPC Cluster.

 ### Introduction
 This project aims to design and implement a scalable, portable, and cost-effective High-Performance Computing (HPC) cluster using Docker containerization of Slurm on a cloud-based infrastructure.
 By leveraging AWS services and integrating Grafana for monitoring, the project delivers an efficient solution for real-time resource management and analytics.